7 Simple Ways to Remove Period Stains

 Period leaks happen.
 No matter how good your period protection is, sometimes your period arrives unexpectedly early, or is heavier than anticipated.
 Or maybe your pad slides to one side.
 Or your bum cheeks eat your period pants.

 That's life.
-And it's sods law that it happens when you're wearing white trousers or sleeping on white sheets too!
+And it's sods law that it happens when you're wearing white trousers or sleeping on white sheets too (although our fantastic period pants are great at preventing period leaks overnight and are comfortable too).

-While dealing with period stains might feel like a hassle, it doesn't have to be a blot on your day and many household items can be used to successfully remnove blood stains.
+While dealing with period stains might feel like a hassle, it doesn't have to be a blot on your day and many household items can be used to successfully remove blood stains.

 In this post we'll also share the one thing which you must NOT do with period blood otherwise you could end up setting the stain forever....